 Several international brands offer expatriate travel insurance to Australians currently living abroad for single trips or multiple journeys.
 Some options include:

 |ACE Expatriate Insurance|

-Unfortunately, we can't tell you what the best policy for you is as an expat overseas.
-You will need to consider your own cover requirements and compare a number of options to find a suitable option.
-You can however make the process easier by following these steps.
+Unfortunately, there is no single travel insurance that's best* for all expats living overseas.
+You will need to consider your own cover requirements and compare a number of options to find a suitable option that works for you.
+You can, however, make the process easier by following these steps.

 - Is the provider well known?
 Who underwrites the policies?
 Do your research and make sure the provider you choose is reputable.